 We are partners in your care, that’s the KHSC way.
 By partnering with you and your family, we’ll work as a team to make sure you have the best possible experience.
 We believe that you and your family are important members of our team and we want to make sure your voice is heard.
 That’s why we include you in every decision about your care.

-As a patient or family member, you will notice a few things that we do to make sure that everyone who works, learns or volunteers at KGH will provide you with the same high standard of care.
+As a patient or family member, you will notice a few things that we do to make sure that everyone who works, learns or volunteers at KHSC will provide you with the same high standard of care.

-- Whiteboards have been placed in all patient rooms.
+- Whiteboards have been placed in all inpatient rooms.
 These boards will make it easy for you, your family and the rest of your care team to communicate with one another.
 You should see a whiteboard near your bed and each section should be updated on a regular basis.